raspberrypilearning/build-a-buggy/en/step_1.md

 ![The hardware required](images/hardware.jpg)

-You can buy a kit of [here](https://thepihut.com/products/camjam-edukit-3-robotics){:target="_blank"} that contains most of these electronic components, or source them yourself.
+You can buy a kit [here](https://thepihut.com/products/camjam-edukit-3-robotics){:target="_blank"} that contains most of these electronic components, or source them yourself.

 #### Basic buggy
 - Raspberry Pi (any model with a pin header)